TimothyChilvers/iOS7-day-by-day/README.md

 This repo is a fork of iOS7-day-by-day and is distributed under the same licence.
-It is not for the same purpose - here lesson 19 was used as a base to investigate how performant iOS7's `[-<UITableViewDelegate> tableView:estimatedHeightForRowAtIndexPath:]` and other speed optimisations around table views could increase performance.
+It is not for the same purpose - here lesson 19 was used as a base to investigate how performance is affected by iOS7's `[-<UITableViewDelegate> tableView:estimatedHeightForRowAtIndexPath:]` and other speed optimisations around table views.

 ###Key differences
 * A new table delegate type that calculates the average calculated height so far to return in estimation.
 Good for `[-UITableView reloadData]`.